Etherly/Pluto-SDR_record/README.md

-This repo helps to provide a detailed instructions for deploying file on Pluto SDR and make it running standalone.
+This repository provides detailed instructions for deploying files on the Pluto SDR and making it run standalone.

 Test environment:
 - VMware 17.5.1 (on Windows 11);